 - The right to have an attorney present during any and all questioning

-Though law enforcement officers must inform you of your rights during an arrest, they do not have that same requirement during “consensual encounters.”
-A federal agent can walk up to you and start a conversation at any time, and they do not have to read you your rights.
+Though law enforcement officers must inform you of your rights during an arrest, they do not have the same requirement during “consensual encounters.”
+In other words, a federal agent can walk up to you and simply start a conversation at any time without needing to read you your rights.
+Miranda rights are only required during an arrest situation.

 There is also a difference between detention and arrest.
-An officer can detain you and avoid the requirement to inform you of your rights.
-If you are having trouble determining whether an encounter with a federal agent was actually an arrest, speak with an experienced lawyer right away.
+An officer can detain you without the requirement to inform you of your rights.
+Depending on the agent’s actions and the surrounding circumstances, there may be some grey area between a detention and an arrest.
+If you are having trouble determining whether an encounter with a federal agent was actually an arrest, speak with an experienced criminal defense lawyer at Berry Law right away.

 Mistakes to Avoid During Federal Criminal Arrests

-Law enforcement officers often urge suspects to make statements during arrests in hopes that they incriminate themselves or confess.
-So, if you are arrested, you should avoid making any self-incriminating statements.
+Law enforcement officers often urge a suspect to make statements during their arrest in hopes that they incriminate themself or confess.
+If you are arrested, be very careful to avoid making any self-incriminating statements.

 It is natural to want to explain the situation, but this can jeopardize your case.
-A simple statement such as, “I didn’t mean to violate the law” could be seen as an admission of guilt by law enforcement and the court system.
-A lawyer who knows how to handle federal criminal investigations can advise you on how to handle a potential arrest.
+A simple statement such as, “I didn’t mean to violate the law” or, “I didn’t know that was illegal” could be used as an admission of guilt by law enforcement and prosecutors within the court system.
+A lawyer who is dedicated to protecting people during federal criminal investigations can advise you on how to handle a potential arrest.

-If you are being investigated for a federal crime, an experienced lawyer at Berry Law can help you before and after your arrest.
-We can work to ensure your constitutional rights are protected.
-Additionally, we can inform you of the requests you do not have to comply with.
+If you are being investigated for a federal crime, an experienced criminal defense lawyer at Berry Law can help you before and after your arrest.
+We can work together to ensure your constitutional rights are protected.
+Additionally, we can explain the requests you do not have to comply with and protect you throughout the entire process, including during any contact with federal officials.

 Our legal team understands the complexities of federal criminal investigation arrests in Omaha.
-Schedule a confidential consultation with a lawyer today to learn how we can help you protect your rights and build a solid defense.
+Reach out now to schedule a confidential consultation with one of our federal defense lawyers. to learn how we can help you protect your rights and build a solid defense.